TerjeNorderhaug/RetinaSDK.js/README.md

 lite.getSimilarTerms("javascript");
 > ["javascript", "browser", "html", "browsers", "api", "xml", "functionality", "microsoft", "runtime", "perl", "implementations", "css", "software", "unix", "files", "gui", "server", "plugin", "internet explorer", "linux"]

-lite.getKeywords("Vienna is the capital and largest city of Austria, and one of the nine states of Austria");
+/* Return keywords of a text */ lite.getKeywords("Vienna is the capital and largest city of Austria, and one of the nine states of Austria");
 > ["austria", "vienna"]

+/* Compute a semantic fingerprint for an input text */ lite.getFingerprint("apple")
+> Array[328]

+/* Compute the similarity between two texts */ lite.compare("apple", "microsoft")
+> 0.4024390243902438

+/* Compute the similarity between two fingerprints */ var appleFP = lite.getFingerprint("apple")
+var microsoftFP = lite.getFingerprint("microsoft")
+lite.compare(appleFP, microsoftFP)
+> 0.4024390243902438

+/* Compute the similarity between a fingerprint and a text */ var appleFP = lite.getFingerprint("apple") lite.compare(appleFP, "microsoft")
+> 0.4024390243902438

+/* Construct a composite Fingerprint from an array of texts to use for semantic filtering */ lite.createCategoryFilter(["neuron", "synapse", "retina", "neocortex"])
+> Array[677]

 ```